gvwilson/thirdbit/src/fiction/makers-return/index.md

 Captain Leung dropped Sindy into a padded seat and pushed her down again when she tried to get up.
+"What are you doing?"
+she shouted at him.
-"You gotta let me go!" she shouted at him.
+You gotta let me go!"

 "What I… have to do… is get this bird… in the air," he grunted.
 Behind him,